Canada permanent resident card: 2015 version

 In circulation since 25 November 2015, the 2015 version of the card has an RFID chip which can be used for future land border crossings.
 Unlike the biometric chips found in Canadian passports, the RFID chip does not store any personal data, but instead a unique identifier.
 When entering Canada from a land port of entry, the RFID chip in the PR card will be read by RFID tag readers.
 The unique identifier is then transmitted to a secure database and the permanent resident's information is retrieved by the CBSA officer who will have information even before the vehicle stops at the inspection booth.
 The design is similar to the 2009 version, although an image of the Peace Tower is shown on the background.
 The new version also removed immigration category and the 2-D barcode from the back of the card.

+Current version

+A nuanced, mostly aesthetic redesign of the card was issued sometime after the 2022 version.

-Machine Readable Zone
+Machine Readable zone

 There is a machine-readable zone at the back of the card.
 It consists of 3 rows each containing 30 characters.
 The format is compliant with ICAO Document 9303 Part 5.

 Checksum calculation is the same algorithm used in Machine-readable passports.
 Multiply each digit by its weight.
 Weight of a digit depends on its position.
 The weight sequence is 7, 3, 1 and it repeats.
 All values are added and the result divided by 10 gives the check digit.